shivharebhoomi07/Gemini_LGSK_Flutter/README.md

 This kit strictly enforces **Clean Architecture** and the **Dependency Inversion Principle (S.O.L.I.D)**.
 The UI is completely decoupled from the Liquid Galaxy hardware logic.

-* **Dumb Views:** The UI layers know nothing about IP addresses or SSH connections.
+* **Dumb Views:** The UI layers know nothing about IP addresses or connections.
 * **App-Authoritative State:** The **BLoC** pattern is the single source of truth.
 The rig screens are simply "dumb terminals" reflecting the BLoC's state.
 * **Hybrid Sync Protocol:** The kit automatically handles injecting KMLs into both the Master Node (via links) and Slave Nodes (via SFTP) to guarantee Total Coverage across the physical displays.

 ---

 ## 🤖 The Agentic AI Team (Secret Weapon)

 This repository is not just a template; it comes with a **Virtual AI Engineering Team** living inside the `.agent/` folder.
 Powered by **Google Gemini**, this team consists of 10 specialized AI agents.
-Instead of relying on one easily confused chatbot, you can use these `SKILL.md` files to guide you through a strict, 6-stage error-free development pipeline:
+You can use these `SKILL.md` files to guide you through a strict, 6-stage error-free development pipeline:

 | Stage | Agent Name | Role in the Pipeline |
 | :--- | :--- | :--- |